-In our calculations we modified two different values for our scenario analysis.
-These values are the vehicle range of an average EV and the percentage of the total traffic flows covered.
+In our calculations we modified two parameters for our scenario analysis.
+These are the vehicle range of an average BEV and the percentage of the total traffic flows covered.
 In our first scenario we assume a minimal vehicle range of 100 km between each fast charging station to enable a car with a range of somewhat above 100 km to overcome this distance.
 In the following we are focusing on four different scenarios: